Rheinhessen wine for beginners

 Wine types for the Rheinhessen wine

 Riesling is by far the leading wine variety in Rheinhessen.
-The winemakers around Nackenheim, Nierstein and Oppenheim specialize in this grape variety.
-In second place is Müller Thurgau, followed by Dornfelder, Silvaner, Portuguese, Pinot Noir, Pinot Gris, Pinot Blanc and Kerner.
-The Scheurebe was also popular so far, but Sauvignon Blanc is increasingly taking its place.
+The winegrowers specialize in this grape variety, especially in the areas around Hakenheim, Nierstein and Oppenheim.
+In second place is Müller-Thurgau, followed by Dornfelder, Silvaner, Portugieser, Pinot Noir, Pinot Gris, Pinot Blanc and Kerner.
+While Scheurebe was also popular up to now, Sauvignon Blanc is increasingly taking its place.

 Conclusion: There are many ways to taste wine

-We still like to taste wines on the spot before we buy an assortment.
-Nevertheless, there are ways in which you can get wines from wine regions like Rheinhessen.
-The best thing to do is to buy a few bottles and do your wine tasting at home.
-You can also do a virtual wine tasting, in this case not with Rheinhessen wine.
-It's even better if there's a wine merchant in your neighborhood.
-You can often do free wine tastings at these.
-But then you should also buy wines.
-Only then can you decide which tastes good for you.
+We still like to try wines on site before purchasing a range.
+Nevertheless, there are ways you can get wines from wine regions like Rheinhessen.
+The best thing to do is buy a few bottles and do your wine tasting at home.
+You can also do a virtual wine tasting, although in this case not with Rheinhessen wine.
+It's even better if there's a wine dealer in your neighborhood.
+You can often do free wine tastings here.
+Then you should also buy wines.
+Only then can you decide which one tastes good to you.
 You can have one too Excursion with wine tasting in the Rhine Valley * .

 Travel Arrangements: